The Syrian Bride

 The Syrian Bride (הכלה הסורית) is a 2004 film directed by Eran Riklis.
 The story deals with a Druze wedding and the troubles the politically unresolved situation creates for the personal lives of the people in and from the village.
-The film's plot looks at the Arab–Israeli conflict through the story of a family divided by political borders, and explores how their lives are fractured by the region's harsh political realities.
+The film's plot looks at the Arab–Israeli conflict through the story of a family divided by political borders and how their lives are fractured by the region's harsh political realities.

 The film has garnered critical acclaim and has won or been nominated internationally for several notable awards.

 Plot

 Set in the summer of 2000, Mona (Clara Khoury), a young Druze woman living at Majdal Shams in the Golan Heights, is about to marry a successful Syrian actor.
 Following the hostilities between Israel and Syria there is now a zone occupied by UNDOF in the Golan Heights.
 Crossing of the zone is extremely rare as it is only granted by both sides under special circumstances.
 It has taken 6 months to obtain permission from the Israeli administration for Mona to leave the Golan.
 When Mona crosses she will not be able to return to her family on the Golan even to visit.
 Mona is a bit hesitant also because she doesn't know her husband-to-be.

 Her father Hammed (Makram Khoury) openly supports the reunification with Syria and has just been released on bail from an Israeli prison.
-For this personal sacrifice he is respected by the elders of the village—yet when there is word that his son Hattem (Eyad Sheety) who has married Evelyna (Evelyn Kaplun), a Russian doctor, breaking with Druze tradition, is returning to see his sister off, they make it clear to the father that they will shun him too if he allows Hattem to come to the wedding.
+For this personal sacrifice, he is respected by the elders of the village—yet when there is word that his son Hattem (Eyad Sheety) who has married Evelyna (Evelyn Kaplun), a Russian doctor, breaking with Druze tradition, is returning to see his sister off, they make it clear to the father that they will shun him too if he allows Hattem to come to the wedding.

 Mona's sister Amal (Hiam Abbass) is unhappily married and has two daughters who are almost grown up.
 She is considered a somewhat free spirit as she and her daughters wear trousers.
 Now she is even considering training as a social worker.
 Her elder daughter wants to marry the son of a pro-Israeli villager.
-Amal's husband feels put in an awkward position, as tradition demands that the male head of the family controls the other members of the family to act in a socially acceptable manner.
+Amal's husband feels put in an awkward position, as tradition demands that the male head of the family control the other members to act in a socially acceptable manner.
 Amal is seen advising her daughter not to give up her studies irrespective of whatever pressures she may face from the family or society.
 This gives insight into Amal's persona.